Koumbi Saleh: Dig history

+Site description

+The urban planning of Koumbi Saleh was complex and well-organized.
+Connah (2008) notes that the city was divided into two main areas: the royal palace and the commercial district.
+The palace was located on a raised platform and was surrounded by a moat.
+The commercial district consisted of a large central market and numerous smaller markets that specialized in specific goods.
+Insoll (1997) suggests that the layout of the city was influenced by Islamic urban planning principles, such as the use of mosques and the orientation of streets towards Mecca.

 The main section of the town lay on a small hill that nowadays rises to about 15 m above the surrounding plain.
 The hill would have originally been lower as part of the present height is a result of the accumulated ruins.
 The houses were constructed from local stone (schist) using banco rather than mortar.
 From the quantity of debris it is likely that some of the buildings had more than one storey.
 The rooms were quite narrow, probably due to the absence of large trees to provide long rafters to support the ceilings.
 The houses were densely packed together and separated by narrow streets.
 In contrast a wide avenue, up to 12 m in width, ran in an east–west direction across the town.
 At the western end lay an open site that was probably used as a marketplace.
 The main mosque was centrally placed on the avenue.
 It measured approximately 46 m east to west and 23 m north to south.
 The western end was probably open to the sky.
 The mihrab faced due east.
 The upper section of the town covered an area of 700 m by 700 m.
 To the southwest lay a lower area (500 m by 700 m) that would have been occupied by less permanent structures and the occasional stone building.
 There were two large cemeteries outside the town suggesting that the site was occupied over an extended period.
-Radiocarbon dating of charcoal fragments from a house near the mosque have given dates that range between the late 9th and the 14th centuries.
-The French archaeologist Raymond Mauny estimated that the town would have accommodated between 15,000 and 20,000 inhabitants.
-Mauny himself acknowledged that this is an enormous population for a town in the Sahara with a very limited supply of water ("Chiffre énorme pour une ville saharienne").
+Radiocarbon dating of charcoal fragments from a house near the mosque have given dates that range between the late 5th and the 14th centuries, with the main period of urbanization extending from the 11th to the 14th centuries.

-The archaeological evidence suggests that Koumbi Saleh was a Muslim town with a strong Maghreb connection.
-No inscription has been found to unambiguously link the ruins with the Muslim capital of Ghana described by al-Bakri.
-Moreover, the ruins of the king's town of Al-Ghaba have not been found.
-This has led some historian to doubt the identification of Koumbi Saleh as the capital of Ghana.